LONDON WOMEN’S CLINIC IS OPEN

-Regarding donation services it is advised if you are donating within 7 days of vaccination this is also risk assessed by the clinic on an individual basis.
+Regarding donation services, it is advised if you are donating within 7 days of vaccination that this is also risk assessed by the clinic on an individual basis.

-Patients are also able to access fertility coaching as part of treatment and we would encourage patients to reach out to email@example.com if you feel this might be of benefit.
+Patients are also able to access fertility counselling at every stage of treatment and we would encourage patients to contact your nursing team or patient care coordinator if you feel this might be of benefit.

-Whatever your support needs, counselling, coaching or to connect with others, wherever you are in your fertility journey, please do get in touch if we can help.
+Whatever your support needs, counselling, coaching or connecting with others, wherever you are in your fertility journey, please do get in touch if we can help.

-This remains a challenging time for everyone, especially those who are trying to conceive with fertility treatment.
-At the LWC our teams are as always committed to provide you with safe, supportive and effective care.
+While we are all beginning to emerge from the pandemic, this remains a challenging time for everyone, especially those who are trying to conceive with fertility treatment.
+At the LWC our teams are always committed to providing you with safe, supportive and effective care.
 We do ask for your understanding if your treatment journey is in any way impacted by the virus and any additional steps we may be required to take to maintain the safety of our clinical service for you.